-Running of the Bulls in Pamplona – San Fermin
+Running of the Bulls in Pamplona (San Fermin)

-The festival of San Fermín, or the Running of the Bulls as it’s more commonly known outside Spain, officially begins at midday on 6th July every year with the ‘Chupinazo’ which takes place on the balcony of the Casa Consistorial in Pamplona.
+The festival of San Fermín, or the Running of the Bulls in Pamplona, as it’s more commonly known outside Spain, officially begins at midday on 6th July every year with the ‘Chupinazo’ which takes place on the balcony of the Casa Consistorial in Pamplona.
 Thousands of people congregate in the square awaiting the mayor’s official announcement that the fiestas have begun, a rocket is launched and the partying begins.

-History of the Running of the Bulls
+History of the Running of the Bulls in Pamplona

 Over many years the mainly religious festival of San Fermín was diluted by music, dancing, bullfights and markets such that the Pamplona Council proposed that the whole event be moved to July 7th when the weather is far more conducive to such a celebration.
-To this day San Fermin remains a fixed date every year with the first bullrun at 8am on July 7th and the last at the same time on July 14th.
+To this day San Fermín remains a fixed date every year with the first bullrun at 8am on July 7th and the last at the same time on July 14th.

 The joining together of the religious, commercial and bullfighting festivals and the move to July 7th led to the first official celebration of Sanfermines in 1591.
 This inaugural fiesta was a low key affair in comparison to the modern day running of the bulls as it only lasted two days although there was much merriment involving music, a procession and a bullfight.
 Dancing and fireworks became features of the festival over the next few years and the event was extended to July 10th.

-The first evidence of foreigners turning up in Pamplona for San Fermín are recorded in chronicles from the 17th and 18th centuries when reference is made to the local clergy being concerned about “the abuse of drink and the permisiveness of young men and women”.
+The first evidence of these foreigners turning up in Pamplona for San Fermín are recorded in chronicles from the 17th and 18th centuries when reference is made to the local clergy being concerned about “the abuse of drink and the permisiveness of young men and women”.
 By now there was plenty music, dancing, drinking, street theatre and bull-running as the religious focus of the occasion took a back seat.

 By the 19th century all kinds of fairground attractions were making their way to Pamplona including human cannonballs and circus animals.
 The actual route of the bull run didn’t have a double security wall as is the case today so the bulls were able to escape, creating chaos in the streets of Pamplona.

 The Pamplona bull run takes place at 8am every morning from 7th to 14th July (eight runs in total).
 Runners must be in the running area by 7.30am.
 The actual run stretches from the corral at Santo Domingo where the bulls are kept to the bullring where they will fight that same afternoon.
-The length of the run is 825 metres and the average time of the run from start to finish is about three minutes.
+The length of the run is 825 metres and the average time of the run from start to finish is between three and four minutes.
 The streets through the old town which make up the bull run are walled off so the bulls can’t escape.
 Each day six fighting bulls run the route as well as six steers (castrated bulls).

 Map of the Pamplona Bullrun